OPINION FROM ERIK VERREYNNE – LIVESTOCK AND WILDLIFE VETERINARY SURGEON IN BOTSWANA

 That raises another challenge facing Botswana.

 The international conservation status of a very charismatic and iconic species dictates the limits of accepted wildlife management practices available to resolve the problem.

 Elephant conservation has increased in profile due to rampant poaching, and management options tend to focus on increasing elephant numbers by increasing safety from poaching and avoiding losses.
 Methods to control populations are accordingly not considered anymore.

 Where elephant numbers have dropped significantly in some countries due to the rampant poaching, numbers in Botswana have increased to unacceptable levels in certain land use areas.
 The human-elephant conflict in Botswana requires a critical evaluation of current elephant conservation measures.
-The success rate of many of the options are hailed as high, but when measured considering people as part of the landscape the success rate becomes questionable and threatens sustainability of the management activity.
+The success rate of many of the options are hailed as high, but when measured considering people as part of the landscape the success rate becomes questionable and threatens the sustainability of the management activity.

-Corridors inside countries and across international borders are a much-promoted solution for natural dispersal of elephants from high density to low density populations.
-The corridors are established to allow dispersal while avoiding human conflict, and as a result human development has to be reduced in these corridors.
+Corridors inside countries and across international borders are a much-promoted solution for natural dispersal of elephants from high density to low-density populations.
+The corridors are established to allow dispersal while avoiding human conflict, and as a result, human development has to be reduced in these corridors.

 The establishment of the KAZA TFCA to accommodate the redistribution of the estimated 230,000 elephants in five Southern African range states is considered a milestone in elephant conservation.
 Despite media reports of a big influx of elephants into Botswana as a safe haven and movement between Botswana and its northern neighbours, the most recent aerial surveys do not support the expected movement north into the KAZA TFCA.